ayberkt/GF-summer-school/README.md

-# Lab Notes for Github Summer School 2017
+# Lab Notes for the Fifth GF Summer School

 ## Things to Know